HONE KOUKA | CO-DIRECTOR | CREATIVE VISION

 In 2018, Hone premiered the brutal drama, Bless The Child, as part of the New Zealand Festival and the Auckland Arts Festival.

-His new play On Springfield Ave is currently in development with The Court Theatre, Christchurch.
+A multi-award winning playwright, Hone’s new play On Springfield Ave will make it’s World Premiere in August 2020 at The Court Theatre, Christchurch.

 MĪRIA GEORGE | CO-DIRECTOR | CREATIVE VISION